ABOUT US

 Caroline Black

-Caroline Black is the Program Director at the Pollock-Krasner Foundation in New York.
+Caroline Black is the Executive Director at the Pollock-Krasner Foundation in New York.
 She began her tenure in 1997, and for more than two decades has overseen the Foundation’s robust grant program, which awards grants to visual artists and organizations nationally and internationally.
 Since its inception in 1985, the Foundation has awarded $78 million to over 4,600 artists in 78 countries and has worked to increase recognition and appreciation of the legacy of Lee Krasner.
 Prior to joining the Pollock-Krasner Foundation, Black managed the David Beitzel Gallery in Soho for three years, championing emerging and mid-career artists.
 She has also worked within the museum field, serving in the curatorial department at the Yale Center for British Art in New Haven, CT, conducting research for future exhibitions.
 Black graduated with a B.A. and honors in Art History from Connecticut College in New London, CT and completed her M.A. in Art History from Columbia University in New York, NY.
 She is Board President and co-founder of Endeavor Therapeutic Horsemanship, a non-profit in Bedford, NY, which provides high quality, innovative, equine-assisted activities and therapies for children and adults with special needs.
 She joined the Artists’ Legacy Foundation board in 2020.

 images, left to right: Gary Knecht, Charles Fiske, and Viola Frey in Frey’s Oakland home, c.
 1981.
 Photo: © Squeak Carnwath.
 Portrait of Squeak Carnwath.
 Photo: Peg Skorpinski.
 Portrait of Gary Knecht.
 Portrait of Viola Frey.
 Photo: Christopher Felver.
 2021 © Artists’ Legacy Foundation, Oakland / ARS, New York.